Statement of Material Accounting Policies

 Deferred tax is recognised in respect of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for taxation purposes.

 Deferred tax assets are recognised to the extent that it is probable, that future taxable profits will be available against which they can be used.
-The existence of unused tax losses is strong evidence that future taxable profit may not be available.
 Therefore, in case of a history of recent losses, the Company recognises a deferred tax asset only to the extent it has sufficient taxable temporary differences or there is convincing other evidence that sufficient taxable profit will be available against which such deferred tax asset can be realised.

 Unrecognised deferred tax assets are reassessed at each reporting date and recognised to the extent that it has become probable that future taxable profits will be available against which they can be used.
 Deferred tax is measured at the tax rates that are expected to be applied to deferred tax assets when they are realised or deferred tax liabilities when they are settled, using tax rates enacted or substantively enacted at the reporting date.

-Deferred tax assets and liabilities are offset if there is a legally enforceable right to offset current tax liabilities and assets, and they relate to income taxes levied by the same tax authority on the same taxable entity, or
+Deferred tax assets and liabilities are offset if there is a legally enforceable right to offset current tax liabilities and current tax assets and the deferred tax assets and deferred tax liabilities relate to income taxes levied by the same tax authority on the Company and intend to settle on net basis.

 p) Earnings per share (‘EPS’)